 Our professionals in our academic program at Youth Care believe academic success is a therapeutic intervention.
-While enrolled in our programs, adolescents continue to earn credits, increase knowledge and skills, and work towards the future.
-For this reason, Youth Care students are enrolled in school for a full day curriculum.
-The students attend classes versus just working on individual packets, and the therapeutic team coordinates efforts with the academic team.
+While enrolled in our programs, adolescents or teens continue to earn credits, increase knowledge and skills, and work towards the future.
+For this reason, Youth Care students are enrolled in school for a full day curriculum in our academic program.
+The students attend classes instead of just working on individual packets, and the therapeutic team coordinates efforts with the academic team in our programs.
 Teachers, special educators, social workers, psychologists, primary therapists, teacher aides, and recreational therapists meet at least once a week to discuss each student’s progress and success and to design appropriate treatment and educational goals that are supported and implemented by all Youth Care Staff.

 Study Skills Program

 Learning takes place in many ways.
 In most schools, students learn through lecture or through reading textbooks.
-Our classrooms go further.
+Our academic program goes further.
 We help students experience learning.
 Since we have so few students, we are able to schedule frequent field trips, hands-on programs such as math manipulative, and in-class projects such as plays or guest speakers that relate to current areas of study.
 These experiences provided by our academic program not only help students experience learning but often help students understand how classroom work relates to life.
 No matter what the needs of the adolescent, the academic program can help the student reach his or her potential.
 Whether working one on one with a child, providing individual class schedules, implementing behavior modification programs, working with multi-disciplinary teams, teaching study skills or creating hands on learning, the Academic staff is erecting an educational foundation for each student.

 The teachers in our academic program at Youth Care, a treatment center in Utah, work closely with the students to help them to achieve their goals, whether it is high school graduation or passing the GED.
 Many students earn their high school diploma while at Youth Care.
 From there, students may explore various post-secondary options while they are still in the academic program.